josmac69/data_platform_case_studies/README.md

   * Kafka is the most popular tool for data ingestion
   * Apache Spark is the most popular tool for processing of big data in different parts of data platforms
   * Apache Airflow is the most popular tool for orchestration of scheduled tasks
+  * dbt (data build tool) is the most popular tool for data transformation (I dedicated another repository to dbt examples)

 ## Reviewed projects
 I will rate each project by stars (★☆☆☆☆ / ★★☆☆☆ / ★★★☆☆ / ★★★★☆ / ★★★★★) based on my opinion about the project after analyzing its code and documentation.